FyDininno/ObsidianOnline/content/Research/Classes/ECE 182/The Start.md

 $\nabla \cdot \mathcal{H}=0$

 Here, $\mathcal{E}$ represents the electric field, $\mathcal{H}$ represents the magnetic field, $\mathcal{D}$ represents the electric flux density, and $\mathcal{B}$ represents the magnetic flux density.

+The last two equations say that the electric and magnetic currents are zero.
+In other words, we are not concerned with the creation of radiation.
+The first two equations are coupled to create a wave equations.